Democrats like Pelosi's State of the Union move. Could Trump?

 Breaking News Emails

-WASHINGTON — Speaker Nancy Pelosi's been playing a very hot hand lately.
+WASHINGTON — Speaker Nancy Pelosi has been playing a very hot hand lately.

 Her party won big in the midterm elections, she lined up the votes she needed to take back the speaker's gavel earlier this month and her approval ratings have been on the rise as she has battled President Donald Trump over his promised border wall and a partial government shutdown.